acortell3/Demographic_interactions/README.md

 Calculations to explore the parameter space. **In order to reproduce figure 6, it is necessary to run this script first**, creating the appropriate data structure (or adapting the script paths to the user's preference).

 `05_Plots_Results.R`
-Produced the plots seen in the paper.
+Produces the plots seen in the paper.
 It `sources` the functions and data from the previous scripts.
 It also contains some specific results such as the ratio computations.

 `Data_for_plots.R`
 Just data to use in the plots, so that people do not have to do the whole process.